 Visit Museo Provincial Ignatio Agromonte

-The coolest museum in Camagüey Cuba is Museo Provincial Ignatio Agromonte, which is named after Cuba independence hero and author of the first Constitution of 1869.
+The coolest museum in Camagüey is Museo Provincial Ignatio Agromonte, which is named after Cuba independence hero and author of the first Constitution of 1869.
 The museum has a nice exhibit of antique furniture and a nice art collection of Cuban art from the 19th and 20th century.

 Shop at Casa de Arte Jover

 There are several art galleries in Camagüey, so this is the perfect place to shop to bring home some unique pieces.
-One of the best art galleries is Casa de Arte Jover, located in Plaza Agramonte.
+One of the best is Casa de Arte Jover, in Plaza Agramonte.
 Even if you don’t end up buying anything, this is a fun place to visit.
 The owners – Joel Jover and his wife – are lovely.

 Another nice studio is that of Martha Jimenez Perez (pictured above).